History of Tsunami in Timeline

 In 1998, the Papua New Guinea tsunami came from an earthquake which destabilised sediments, causing them to flow into the ocean and generate a tsunami.

-In 2001, Tappin published a study on tsunamis originating at locations away from convergent boundaries, including Storegga, Grand Banks, and Papua New Guinea.
+In 2001, Tappin released a study on tsunamis originating at locations away from convergent boundaries, including Storegga, Grand Banks in 1929, and Papua New Guinea in 1998.

-In 2004, ten-year-old Tilly Smith warned her family and others on Maikhao beach in Phuket, Thailand, about an imminent tsunami after learning about them in school, saving dozens of lives.
+In 2004, ten-year-old Tilly Smith warned her family and others on Maikhao beach in Phuket, Thailand about the imminent 2004 Indian Ocean tsunami, saving dozens of lives.

 2004: 2004 Indian Ocean Earthquake